About FanRows

 Development Approach

-• parameter calibration
+• calibration of regulatory parameters

 • long-duration interaction sessions

-• conceptual clarification
+• conceptual clarification of interaction principles

 Current Status